luquelab/website/docs/Team/README.md

 ### Recommended information for prior members:
-+ Display name in bold.
++ Display name using triple hashtag.
 + Use picture from Linkedin or internal (whatever looks better).
-+ Include current position.
++ Include current position in bold.
 + Include LinkedIn and/or other professional websites (e.g., Google Scholar)
 + Include degree/postion obtained/done in the lab.
 Add year/period.
 + Include one line about the roles, research done, and time.
 Include deliverables with links (publications, softwares, presentations).
 Include funding that supported their contribution.